pingwinno/Twitch-o-matic/readme.md

 Q: What type of streams does this app rec?
 A: Live only.
 Rehost, retry, and other types will be filtered.

+Q: Can I run it on Windows/Mac?
+A: ToM developed only for Linux.
+You can try, but don't report issue.
+It will not be fixed.